AmirMahdyJebreily/hili-cat/CONFIG_GUIDE.md

-# Language Configuration Guide for highlight
+# Language Configuration Guide for hili-cat

-This guide explains how to create and customize language configurations for the `highlight` tool.
+This guide explains how to create and customize language configurations for the `hili-cat` tool, a Linux-only syntax highlighter.

 ## Table of Contents
 - [Understanding the Configuration File](#understanding-the-configuration-file)